Tbilisi, Georgia, Sept 2022

 This restaurant had an English menu; pointing to a tourist centered restaurant.
 Other places had little to no English; though there are definitely many foreign tourists that come to Georgia.
 Costs were very reasonable with a main course costing roughly $8-9 in this touristed restaurant.
 Looking forward to much cheaper meals at local restaurants 🙂 .

-After the Below are some of the sights as we explored old Tbilisi, which was the most interesting.
+Below are some of the sights as we explored old Tbilisi, which was the most interesting.
 As expected from a country that adopted Christianity very early, and a country that was occupied by Russia for many years, we saw a lot of orthodox churches and Soviet architecture.

 Tbilisi, Georgia, Sept 2022, View of old town Tbilisi from our hotel, which was located on a hilltop overlooking the city and the Mtkvari (Kura) river running through Tbilisi